-We have granted to certain employees stock options that vest with the attainment of various performance and development milestones.
+We have granted to certain employees stock options that vest with the attainment of various performance milestones.
 Upon the attainment of these milestones we will be required to recognize a stock based compensation expense in an amount based on the fair value of the options.
-This could be a significant charge.
+We have also granted options that vest upon attainment of development milestones.
+Upon the attainment of each of the relevant development milestones there could be a significant compensation charge based on the then fair value of such options.

-If we fail to maintain the adequacy of our internal controls, our ability to provide accurate financial statements could be impaired and any failure to maintain our internal controls and provide accurate financial statements could cause our stock price to decrease substantially.
+If we fail to maintain the adequacy of our internal controls, our ability to provide accurate financial statements could be impaired and any failure to maintain our internal controls could have an adverse effect on our stock price.

-We face increased legal, accounting, administrative and other costs and expenses as a public company that we did not incur as a private company.
-The Sarbanes-Oxley Act of 2002 (SOX), as well as new rules subsequently implemented by the SEC, the Public Company Accounting Oversight Board and the NASDAQ Capital Market, require changes in the corporate governance practices of public companies.
-We expect these new rules and regulations to increase our legal and financial compliance costs, to divert management attention from operations and strategic opportunities, and to make legal, accounting and administrative activities more time-consuming and costly.
-We have incurred substantially higher costs to maintain directors' and officers' insurance since becoming a public company.

-We are in the process of instituting changes to our internal procedures to satisfy the requirements of the SOX.
-We have retained a consultant to assist us and are currently evaluating our internal controls systems in order to allow us to report on, and our independent registered public accounting firm to attest to, our internal controls, as required by Section 404 of the SOX.
-While we anticipate being able to fully implement the requirements relating to internal controls and all other aspects of Section 404 of the SOX in a timely fashion, we cannot be certain as to the timing of completion of our evaluation, testing and remediation actions or the impact of the same on our operations, since there is no precedent available by which to measure compliance adequacy.
-As a small company with limited capital and human resources, we will need to divert management's time and attention away from our business in order to ensure compliance with these regulatory requirements.
-As a public company, we require greater financial resources than we required as a private company.
-Implementing these changes may require new information technologies systems, the auditing of our internal controls, and compliance training for our directors, officers and personnel.
-Such efforts would require a potentially significant expense.
-If we fail to maintain the adequacy of our internal controls as such standards are modified, supplemented or amended from time to time, we may not be able to provide accurate financial statements and comply with the SOX.
-Any failure to maintain the adequacy of our internal controls and provide accurate financial statements could cause the trading price of our common stock to decrease substantially.
+The Sarbanes-Oxley Act of 2002 (SOX), as well as rules subsequently implemented by the SEC, the Public Company Accounting Oversight Board and the NASDAQ Capital Market, have required changes in the corporate governance practices of public companies.
+Monitoring compliance with the existing rules and implementing changes required by new rules may increase our legal and financial compliance costs, divert management attention from operations and strategic opportunities, and make legal, accounting and administrative activities more time-consuming and costly.
+On June 30, 2007, our market capitalization exceeded \$75 million.
+As a result we had our independent registered public accounting firm attest to our compliance with Section 404 of SOX as of December 31, 2007.
+In 2007, we retained a consultant experienced in SOX that assisted us in the process of instituting changes to our internal procedures to satisfy the requirements of the SOX.
+We have evaluated our internal control systems in order to allow us to report on, and our independent registered public accounting firm to attest to, our internal controls, as required by Section 404 of the SOX.
+As a small company with limited capital and human resources, going forward we may need to divert management's time and attention away from our business in order to ensure continued compliance with these regulatory requirements.
+We may require new information technologies systems, the auditing of our internal controls, and compliance training for our directors, officers and personnel.
+Such efforts may entail a significant expense.
+If we fail to maintain the adequacy of our internal controls as such standards are modified, supplemented or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with Section 404 of the SOX.
+Any failure to maintain the adequacy of our internal controls could have an adverse effect on timely and accurate financial reporting and the